Czirion/comparative-genomics-workshop/index.md

-Data Carpentry’s aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
+Data Carpentry’s aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time and with less pain.
 This workshop uses Data Carpentry's approach to teach data management for **pangenome analysis in prokaryotes** including: best practices for the organization of bioinformatics projects and data,